stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 The queue class itself will be fleshed out when we implement the logical device.

-The queue families can now be created in the constructor from a set of descriptors:
+The queue families can now be created in the constructor from a set of Vulkan descriptors:

 ```java
 PhysicalDevice(Pointer handle, Instance instance, VkQueueFamilyProperties[] families) {